Markers come in many different styles, materials, and colors, and there are numerous ways to customize them.

 Check with your cemetery to find out their rules on mausoleums and whether there is existing mausoleum space available for purchase.
 Constructing a private mausoleum is an involved task.
 Prior to construction, one must purchase several cemetery plots to accommodate the mausoleum.
 Simple mausoleums will cost several hundred thousand dollars, while elaborate designs may exceed $1 million.

-Options for Customizing Markers and Associated Costs
+Customization and Associated Costs

 Most retailers include the cost of standard engraving in the marker’s price.
-Some retailers offer an unlimited “text that fits” policy while others have a character limit that’s include with the base price.
+Some retailers offer an unlimited “text that fits” policy while others have a character limit that’s included with the base price.
 Things like custom fonts or extra text beyond the allowed character limit will increase the cost of the marker.
 Custom-designed artwork or images will also cost more to engrave, although many retailers offer pre-designed images that will not increase the price.

 Pictures may be mounted onto markers at an additional cost.
 Porcelain pictures sized at about 4″ x 6″ begin around $300.
 Pictures may be bought at the same time as the marker, or purchased separately and installed later using industrial adhesive tape.
 The tape may be included with the picture or incur an additional fee.